 Mr. Lee is currently on the board of directors of Eka Software Solutions, Peloton Computer Enterprises, and PCCW Ltd., in addition to being responsible for Silver Lake Kraftwerk's investment in Didi Chuxing and GoEuro.
 Previously, he served on the board of Quorum Business Solutions.
 Mr. Lee graduated from Stanford University.

-Silver Lake has a team of approximately 100 investment and value creation professionals located around the world.
+Silver Lake has a team of approximately 100 investment and operating professionals located around the world.
 Focused both on developed economies and emerging markets, Silver Lake's investment and value creation team operates in Silicon Valley, New York, London and Hong Kong and manages investments throughout North America, South America, Europe, and Asia.